 Validation should be periodically performed.
 One of the objectives is to monitor changes in quality from period to period.
 As a consequence, it is desirable to use the same group of measuring stations for validation, at least for several years to allow comparisons of performances and monitoring possible changes.
 The selected stations are located in several different climates as reported in the updated world map of the Köppen-Geiger climate classification by Peel et al. (2007).
-Figure 7.1 (Europe) and Figure 7.2 (other regions) show the location of the stations with their name and elevation above mean sea level used in 2017.
-Symbols code the initial summarization of the measurements: circle for 1 min, and downward triangle for 1 h.
-Colours code the type of data at each site: red for (G, B, D), yellow for (G, B), magenta for (G, D) and cyan for G, where G, B, D, stand respectively for global irradiance received on a horizontal surface, direct irradiance received on a surface normal to the direction of the sun, and diffuse irradiance received on a horizontal surface.

 Depending on the provision of fresh data, possible problems affecting measuring instruments, possible rejection of some data by the quality control, and other causes, it is not always possible to use the same set of stations to perform the quarterly validation.
-Hence, the stations used the validation are mentioned in each validation report.
+Hence, the stations used the validation are shortly described in each validation report.